Sjimon den Hollander

 ASSIGNMENTS AND PERCENTAGES OF TOTAL GRADE:

-Written Assignment (15%) You are to write a clear excerpt of two assigned paragraphs from: Robert Chazan, The Jews of Medieval Western Christendom: 1000-1500 (provided on Blackboard in PDF).
-As this text is somewhat dense at times, you will be required to understand the text well, research anything that is unclear, and explain/rewrite the paragraphs so that anyone can understand it.
+A) You are to reword two assigned paragraphs from: Robert Chazan, The Jews of Medieval Western Christendom: 1000-1500 (provided on my website) (10% each).
+As this text is somewhat dense at times, you will be required to understand the text well, research anything that is unclear, and explain/rewrite the paragraphs into a more accessible text.
 This will be part of a joint project in which each student will be assigned a section of the book.
-Be concise with your words but cover the main contents as fully as possible.
+Be concise with your words but cover the contents as fully as possible.
+Both rewritten paragraphs must be sent in Word or PDF to my email address: [email protected] before the end of the day on which the assignment is due.

 Opportunities for Students: